 Jim Carrey was born in Canada.
-He was the younger of four siblings and once admitted that had he not become a comedian, he would have worked probably been working the steel mills of Ontario.
+He was the younger of four siblings, and once admitted that had he not become a comedian, he would have probably been working the steel mills of Ontario.

-His rise to fame and stardom was not easy.
+His career took a while to take off.
 He fought his way through the circuit until he was noticed by comedian Rodney Dangerfield, who asked him to open for his show.
 He then went on to play in various movies, all of them obscure, until one day he landed the role of Ace Ventura, Pet Detective.
 Mad as a hatter, Carrey nailed the role, receiving mixed reviews from critics but striking a cord with audiences.
 His rise to fame was instant and meteoric.

-After Ace Ventura came The Mask, and Dumb And Dumber, each role more insane than the previous one.
-Carrey was carving a niche for himself with a style that was unique.
-His slapstick and antics were reminiscent of Jerry Lewis but his energy was all his own and something of a phenomenon.
+After Ace Ventura came The Mask and Dumb And Dumber, both of which were ingeniously ridiculous.
+Carrey was carving a niche for himself with his unique style.
+His slapstick and antics were reminiscent of Jerry Lewis, but his energy was all his own and something of a phenomenon.
 He blew a breath of mad air in the scene of comedy in a way unmatched by anyone but toons.

 Carrey went on to star in many comedy hits, becoming one of the highest-grossing comedians of his time.
-Me, Myself & Irene and Bruce Almighty raked in the cash and had him performing alongside the likes of Renée Zellweger and Jennifer Aniston.
+Me, Myself & Irene and Bruce Almighty raked in the cash and saw him perform alongside the likes of Renée Zellweger and Jennifer Aniston.

-He went through a slump toward the middle of the previous decade but came back with the well-written and uplifting Yes Man in 2008.
+He went through a slump toward the middle of the 00s but came back with the well-written and uplifting Yes Man in 2008.

-His comedy skills may be unique but he is not bound by them.
+His comedy skills may be unique but he’s not a one-genre pony.
 Like many great comedians before him, he has a natural gift for dramatic roles, revealing a hidden and complex side to him that often takes critics and audiences by surprise.
-Characters like Truman Burbank in The Truman Show; Andy Kaufman in Man on the Moon; and Joel Parish in Eternal Sunshine Of The Spotless Mind earned him two Golden Globes awards and one nomination, marking him down as a veritable drama talent.
+Characters like Truman Burbank in The Truman Show; Andy Kaufman in Man on the Moon; and Joel Parish in Eternal Sunshine Of The Spotless Mind earned him two Golden Globes awards and one nomination, marking him as a veritable drama talent.

 Despite his on-camera antics and the energy he brought on set, Carrey was not necessarily a happy camper.
-He was on Prozac for many years, wrestling with depression, about which he talked openly on TV shows.
-His portrayals of dramatic, conflicted characters were apparently born from the heart, hence their natural, effortless and genuine feel.
+He was on Prozac for years, wrestling with depression, about which he talked openly on TV shows.
+His portrayals of dramatic, conflicted characters were apparently born from the heart, hence their natural, effortless, genuine feel.

 Involved in a movement dealing with personal transformation, he headlined the first conference of the Global Alliance for Transformational Entertainment (GATE) in 2009, where he spoke about his spiritual inclinations and his connection to something larger than life.
 His belief system seems to be influenced by Eckhart Tolle, author of the record-breaking self-help book The Power Of Now.